-5Central Institute for Natural Resources and Environmental Studies, Vietnam National University, 19 Le Thanh Tong, Hanoi, Vietnam 6Department of Herpetology, American Museum of Natural History, Central Park West at 79th Street, New York, New York
+5 Central Institute for Natural Resources and Environmental Studies, Vietnam National University, 19 Le Thanh Tong, Hanoi, Vietnam

+6 Department of Herpetology, American Museum of Natural History, Central Park West at 79th Street, New York, New York

-7Institute of Genome Research, Vietnam Academy of Science and Technology, 18 Hoang Quoc Viet Road, Cau Giay, Hanoi 10072, Vietnam Corresponding authors.
-E-mail: ngohai2709@gmail.com; phamanh@hus.edu.vn
+Corresponding authors.
+Email: ngohai2709@gmail.com; phamanh@hus.edu.vn

-Submitted on: 2023, 13th March; revised on: 2023, 15th April; accepted on: 2023, 30th June Editor: Wei Chen
+Submitted on: 2024, 4th May; revised on: 2024, 4th June; accepted on: 2025, 6th May Editor: Wei Chen

 Abstract.
-The Black-spotted Paddy Frog (Micryletta nigromaculata) was recently discovered from northern Vietnam.
-Due to its restricted distribution in limestone karst forests and habitat degradation, the endemic species has been listed as "Endangered" in the IUCN Red List.
-However, knowledge about the natural history of this species is scarce, including data on its dietary ecology.
-Recent field surveys revealed new populations of M. nigromaculata occurring in Son La Province, northwestern Vietnam based on morphological analysis.
+Recent field surveys revealed a new population of the Menglian Paddy Frog (Micryletta menglienica) from Son La Province, northwestern Vietnam based on molecular and morphological analyses.
+The species has been listed as "Data Deficient" in the IUCN Red List.
+To date, knowledge about the natural history of this species is scarce, including data on its dietary ecology.
 Using the stomach-flushing method, we analyzed stomach contents of 45 individuals (21 males and 24 females) from a total of 52 captured frogs because stomachs of six males and one female (13.5%) were empty.
-The food spectrum of M. nigromaculata comprises 12 types with a total of 691 prey items (687 invertebrate items and four unidentified items), belonging to six insect orders, larvae and Araneae.
-Similar to other species of the family Microhylidae, M. nigromaculata is also identified as an ant (Formicidae) - termite (Rhinotermitidae) eating specialist with distinctly higher percentages of occurrence frequency (F = 65 %), number of prey items (N = 80 %), and importance (Ix = 75 %) than those of remaining types.
-The Simpson diversity index of 0.939 shows a high abundance of food prey in the wild, and the Evenness index of 0.536 suggests biased consumption of feeding selection for M. nigromaculata.
+The food spectrum of M. menglienica comprises 12 types of 691 prey items (687 invertebrate items and four unidentified items), belonging to six insect orders, larvae and Araneae.
+Similar to other species of the family Microhylidae, M. menglienica is also identified as an ant (Formicidae) - termite (Rhinotermitidae) eating specialist with distinctly higher percentages of occurrence frequency (F = 65%), number of prey items (N = 80%), and importance (Ix = 75%) than those of remaining types.
+The Simpson diversity index of 0.939 shows a high abundance of food prey in the wild, and the Evenness index of 0.536 suggests biased consumption of feeding selection for M. menglienica.